LaansDole/LaansDole/README.md

 - Fetches a joke from an API everyday and edits this README

 **Why don't parents teach their kids about regular expressions?**
+*Because they don't want them playing with matches.<div id="daily-joke">
+# Daily Dev Joke

+**How do you know your baby is going to be a developer when they grow up?**
+*Their first word is Hello World.*</div>ily Dev Joke

+- Fetches a joke from an API everyday and edits this README

+**Why don't parents teach their kids about regular expressions?**
 *Because they don't want them playing with matches.*